Naseem Hamed: Driving offences

-Legacy
+Legacy and influence

 Hamed's boxing career was seen by many experts in the sport as one of massive potential.
 Frank Warren, the boxing promoter, once said of Hamed: "I think at one stage he was the most exciting fighter that I'd ever been involved with.
 At one stage, in the early part of his career, he could have gone on to become one of the great fighters.
 But that disappeared when he didn't fight as regularly as he should have done, when he was cutting corners on his training.
 It just didn't work out for him from that point on."

 Moreover, commentators have pointed out that Hamed's ability should have propelled him to achievements that would have given him legendary status, but that his noted dislike of the long hard training camps and long periods away from his family hindered this.

 As popular lower weight fighters like Oscar De La Hoya and Kostya Tszyu moved into the mid-weight classes and the Mexican champion Julio César Chávez declined, Hamed and Arturo Gatti filled the void.
 Hamed's boxing antics made him the new poster-boy for lighter-weight boxers and his charisma attracted a large number of fans.
 In 2002 the UK public voted Hamed's victory over Kevin Kelley on the list of the 100 Greatest Sporting Moments.

 British boxing pundit Steve Bunce stated on 15 March 2008 edition of BBC panel show Fighting Talk that Hamed was the greatest British boxer of all time.
-World Boxing, a sister publication of The Ring magazine, ranked Hamed the 11th greatest British boxer of all-time, while Gareth A. Davies, boxing correspondent of The Telegraph ranked him 10th.
-The Ring also ranked Hamed the 46th greatest puncher of all-time.
+World Boxing, a sister publication of The Ring magazine, ranked Hamed the 11th greatest British boxer of all time, while Gareth A. Davies, boxing correspondent of The Telegraph ranked him 10th.
+The Ring also ranked Hamed the 46th greatest puncher of all time.

 Hamed was part of the 2015 class for the International Boxing Hall of Fame.
 In 2016, ESPN ranked Hamed at number 22 on its list of the top 25 pound-for-pound fighters of the last 25 years.